 Pat N. Confalone, Ph.D., vice president, Global Research & Development, Crop Protection, Agriculture and Nutrition Platform, with DuPont in Wilmington, Del.

-Janan M. Hayes, Ph.D., retired chemist faculty member and administrator at Merced College, Merced, Calif., and former chemical educator and administrator at Cosumnes River College and American River College in Sacramento.
+Janan M. Hayes, Ph.D., retired chemist, faculty member and administrator at Merced College, Merced, Calif.
+She is also a former chemical educator and administrator at Cosumnes River College and American River College in Sacramento.

 Diane Grob Schmidt, Ph.D., a chemist and section head at Procter & Gamble Co., Cincinnati, Ohio.

 Kent.
 J. Voorhees, Ph.D., a professor of chemistry at the Colorado School of Mines in Golden.

 Marinda Li Wu, Ph.D., a chemist and founder and president of the Science is Fun!
 Company in Orinda, Calif.

 Madeleine Jacobs, of Gaithersburg, Md., is the ACS executive director and CEO and an ex officio member of the Board of Directors.
 She is the former editor-in-chief of the Society’s weekly newsmagazine, Chemical & Engineering News.

 Flint Lewis, of Centreville, Va., is the secretary of the Society, its Board of Directors and Council and serves as the Society’s General Counsel.

 Brian A. Bernstein, of Alexandria, Va., is the treasurer and chief financial officer of the American Chemical Society.